commercialhaskell/stack/doc/nix_integration.md

 `stack setup` will start a nix-shell, so it will gather all the required packages, but given nix handles GHC installation, instead of stack, this will happen when running `stack build` if no setup has been performed before.
-Therefore it is not longer necessary to run `stack setup` unless you want to cache a GHC installation before running the build.
+Therefore it is no longer necessary to run `stack setup` unless you want to cache a GHC installation before running the build.

 If `enable:` is omitted or set to `false`, you can still build in a nix-shell by